Your Thursday Briefing - The New York Times - Up News Info

 Here are the latest updates and maps of the pandemic.

-The E.U. on Wednesday proposed a certificate that would allow people to travel more freely if they could show proof of vaccination, a negative test or a documented recovery from the coronavirus.
-It is intended to salvage the summer for member states that depend on tourism.
+The E.U. on Wednesday proposed a free certificate that would allow people to travel more freely if they could show proof of vaccination, a negative test or a documented recovery from the coronavirus.
+It is intended to salvage the summer for tourism-dependent member states.

-Former U.S. President Donald Trump called the Covid vaccines “great” and “safe” in a Fox News interview.
-“I would recommend it to a lot of people that don’t want to get it, and a lot of those people voted for me, frankly,” he said.
-Polls have shown that a high percentage of his supporters said they wouldn’t get a vaccine.
+“The Digital Green Certificate will not be a precondition to free movement, and it will not discriminate in any way,” Didier Reynders, a top E.U. official, said, adding that the aim was to “gradually restore free movement within the E.U. and avoid fragmentation.”

+Freedom of movement is the cornerstone of the bloc, but travel restrictions are traditionally under the purview of national governments.
+The commission’s plan is yet another bid to coordinate what is now a chaotic patchwork of disparate national measures, significantly hindering travel within the previously borderless zone.

 THE LATEST NEWS